 The new silhouette was called the Mr. T look.
 Hat brims narrowed and the crowns shortened.
 Shoulder pads were removed in favor a natural shoulder shape.
 Pants lost their pleats and in many cases belt loops, too.
 The newest feature was fabrics with texture.
 Usually heavy textured fabrics like tweed were reserved for sportswear, but in the 1950s nearly all fabrics, business or sport, had a texture to them.
 Tweed, like weaves, corduroy, wool pile, blanket cloth, etc, was a part of all clothing styles.

-Manufacturing methods and new synthetic fibers developed during WW2 dramatically reduced the price of clothing and increased the durability.
+Manufacturing methods and new synthetic fibers that were developed during WW2 dramatically reduced the price of clothing and increased the durability.
 Men could buy more clothes for less money and afford to keep up with changing fashions.
 Improvements in public heating and cooling also changed the need for men to dress in extreme layers.
-Clothing could be lighter, wash and wear was practical, and better looking than previous decades.
-House wives appreciated these new easy fabrics, men appreciated the economical savings.
+Clothing could be lighter, and wash and wear was practical, and better looking than previous decades.
+House wives appreciated these new easy fabrics, and men appreciated the economical savings.

-Up to this point this doesn’t sounds like the iconic 1950s men’s fashion with the Hawaiian shirts and leather jackets worn by greasers we have come to know well today.
-They certainly had their place, especially in the teen or youth “Rock n’ Roll” culture, but outside this sub demographic, men, 20 year olds and up, lived in an entirely different fashion culture.
+Up to this point, this doesn’t sound like the iconic 1950s men’s fashion with the Hawaiian shirts and leather jackets worn by greasers we have come to know well today.
+They certainly had their place, especially in the teen or youth “Rock n’ Roll” culture, but outside this sub demographic, men, 20-year-olds and up, lived in an entirely different fashion culture.
 The rest of this series on 1950s men’s fashion will focus on these men, the bulk of society, who lived middle class lives in the suburban sprawl or the big city life.

 1950s Men’s Fashion Suits